sourcemeta/learnjsonschema.com/content/2020-12/meta-data/deprecated.markdown

 ---

-The `deprecated` keyword, when set to `true`, signifies that an instance value (such as a specific property) should not be used and may be removed in the future.
+The `deprecated` keyword, when set to `true`, signifies that an instance value (such as a specific object property) should not be used and may be removed or rejected in the future.
 This keyword does not affect validation, but the evaluator will collect its value as an annotation.

 {{<best-practice>}}